 There are currently two leading manufacturers that create graphics cards: AMD and NVIDIA.
-These two graphics cards giants then license other companies to sell their GPUs, including MSI, ASUS, EVGA, and many others.
+These two graphics card giants then license other companies to sell their GPUs, including MSI, ASUS, EVGA, and many others.
 Both companies offer different types of software, cooling solutions, and clock rates on their cards.

 The most important question is: which company ultimately makes the best GPUs?
-Both companies have their pros and cons and offer several different series of graphics cards.
-For some budgets, NVIDIA provides better performance and value, while on other tiers you might find better options by choosing AMD.
+Both companies have pros and cons and offer several different series of graphics cards.
+For some budgets, NVIDIA provides better performance and value, while on other tiers, you might find better options by choosing AMD.

 When it comes to high-end graphics cards, however, NVIDIA is the leader.
 Their top-end RTX cards were considered the best graphics cards in 2020, always in very high demand.

 The Types Of Games That You Play

-The types of games you want to play are a key factor for determining what you need to look for to buy the right graphics card.
+The types of games you want to play are key factors for determining what you need to look for to buy the right graphics card.
 If you play GPU-intensive games, you will need to invest in a robust graphics card.

 Your Display’s Resolution

 It’s also essential to know which resolution you will be playing your games at.
 The higher your monitor’s resolution, the more powerful your graphics processing unit will need to be to make the most of it.

 PC games become more demanding at higher resolutions.
 If, for example, you have a 4K monitor, you will need a high-end graphics card to enjoy 4K visuals.

 Your Monitor’s Refresh Rate

 In addition to resolution, you also need to consider the refresh rate of your monitor when choosing a graphics card.
 The refresh rate refers to the number of times your monitor can update with new images each second.
 For example, a 60Hz refresh rate means your monitor updates its picture 60 times per second.